Documentation Index

 Introduction

 Hub guardrails provide real-time safety and quality checks for LLM requests and responses at the gateway level.
 Hub guardrails can run centrally before requests reach your LLM providers (pre-call) and after responses are received from LLMs but before they return to users (post-call).
+Key Benefits:- No Code Changes Required - Add safety checks without modifying application code

 - Centralized Control - Manage security policies for all LLM traffic in one place